guilherme-svg/portfolio/README.md

 I'm also studying web front end development, self-taught, and I try to help projects here on GitHub that demand something related to my skills.

-In my portfolio there are projects that I developed for external clients and some open source projects that I contribute.
+In my design portfolio there are projects that I developed for external clients and some open source projects that I contribute.

 This README was made with [Stack Edit](https://stackedit.io/)